kristinriebe/provenance-rave/readme-implementation-notes.md

 Provenance classes can be implemented directly as Django model classes.
 When using Django RestFramework, one can easily get an API for retrieving all activities/entities etc., getting details for one of them etc.
-Updating an object or adding a new one via the REST API is not tested yet (and will likely fail).
+Updating an object or adding a new one via the REST API is not implemented.

 ## Tracking provenance
 Provenance for an entity or activity can be tracked backwards via the different relations.